About the JPT

 The Building and its History

 First built as the Zion Episcopal Church in 1834, then St Joseph’s Catholic Church in 1885, then a live theater for just a few years in 1918 and finally found its niche in 1922 when it became a movie palace with advent of silent film known as The Strand.
 The JPT Newport can say that it is are one of the few places where film has been shown in all its “improving formats” for over 90 years.
+Mr. Joe Jarvis loved/owned The Jane Pickens Theater and kept this movie palace alive for 30 years from the 1970s to early 2000s.

 The existing structure was built in 1834 as the Zion Episcopal Church.
 One of Newport's first Greek Revival buildings, it was by designed by well known architect Russell Warren (who you may know as the architect of the Arcade in Providence) and built by William Weeden, a carpenter-builder.
 The building was a spin-off of Trinity Church down the street where people bought their the pews and at that time Trinity was “sold out”.